acemielektron/AVR_Component_Tester/README.md

 # AVR_Component_Tester
 DIY single sided PCB for AVR Component Tester (based on pdf file by Karl-Heinz Kübbeler)

-A very useful gadget whether you buy from many clones or built yourself.
+A very useful gadget whether you buy from many clones available or build it yourself.
 Here is my version:

 <img src="images/pcb.png">pcb</img>